What’s all the fuss about personal finance blog transparency?

 I’ve yet to truly put all the pieces together in a full, “open heart surgery” reveal.
 Granted, I laid down some clues in the Millionaire Decade post, but I think it’d be fun to walk through what advantages (or disadvantages) I’ve had in my journey to reaching Financial Independence.
 So, here goes…

 I was born and raised in a GM rust-belt city that was a few decades in decline by the 70s.
 My folks split when I was little, but we never lacked the basics.
 Growing up I never had to worry about a roof over my head, or food on the table.
 Solidly middle-class in a blue-collar town, life was good.
 Even the public schools managed to educate me, despite my persistent goofing off.

 There were bullies to deal with from time to time and a worthy lot of cavities.
 (Sooo much sugar back then.
 Thank you, the Kool-Aid man!)
 As for bullies?
 There’ll always be someone who wants to impose him or herself on others.
 I see it still in the workplace, sadly.
 But I got tired of bullies decades ago.
 Come after me or my friends, and I will always step in.
 And stop it.

 Unstructured playtime ruled back in the 70s and 80s.
 Free-range kids were the only kind of kids around.
 Those few children constantly under supervision and imposed with never-ending activities were outliers.
 (Ah, how far we’ve come as a society…) I credit the hours upon hours of free play with an ability to better cope with stress and difficult situations.
 And a waste of time.

-I suppose structured activities can have a similar effect for others, but I was happy to escape into whatever world I chose (toys, baseball cards, bike rides, baseball, video games, tennis, etc. etc.) Ultimately, I had the advantage of growing up in a safe home and school environment, free from worry about violence, drugs, and gangs.
+I suppose structured activities can have a similar effect on others, but I was happy to escape into whatever world I chose (toys, baseball cards, bike rides, baseball, video games, tennis, etc., etc.) Ultimately, I had the advantage of growing up in a safe home and school environment, free from worry about violence, drugs, and gangs.